Purpose of this report: State progress, report completed sections, report next steps.

 A light gray with warm undertone can create a classic and calm finish.
 It is perfect for large or small exteriors in The Northwest setting.
 If you are looking for that perfect, clean look, this might be the color for you.
 Gray siding limits your trim choices to pure white or very light shades of gray.

 Elegant Painting produces the most flawless front doors on the eastside.
-We know your front door is the first thing your guests see, and we want it to be as perfect as the rest of the house, with a little extra touch of elegant flavor.
+We know your front door is the first thing your guests see, and we want it to be as perfect as the rest of the house.

 As with most exterior projects, we start by rinsing off that fine layer of pollution with a pressure washer and allowing it to dry out.
 Preparation is key to producing a perfect front door.
 We start by removing the hardware, and any flaws we see on the door including runs left by previous painters, nail holes, cracks, chipping paint, bubble, etc.